Description

 - Go to

-App Services. - Click on each App.
+App Services. - Select each app.

 - Under

-Settingssection, click onConfiguration. - Click on the
+Settingssection, click onConfiguration. - Select the

-General settingspane, ensure that for aStackofPythontheMajor VersionandMinor Versionreflect a currently supported release.
+General settingspane and ensure that for aStackofPython, theMajor VersionandMinor Versionreflect a currently supported release.

-NOTE: No action is required If Python version is set to Off as Python is not used by your web app.
+Note: No action is required if Python version is set to Off, as Python is not used by your web app.

 From Azure CLIโ